Power of Attorney: Who Needs One?

 A Power of Attorney (POA) grants a person legal authority to act on someone else's behalf and you'll never know for sure exactly when that document may be needed.
 There are a variety of POAs that serve different needs, which is why it is important to discuss your options with an estate planning attorney.

 There is no definitive online solution or a one-size-fits-all quick fix.
-In the following short video, Foster Swift attorney, Trevor J. Weston, describes certain situations and answers common questions such as:
+In the following short video, former Foster Swift attorney, Trevor J. Weston, describes certain situations and answers common questions such as:

 - The importance of discussing your POA with experienced counsel